eomereu/thirtydaysofpython/cheatSheet.md

 ***

 ### Imports
-Imports should usually be on separate lines:
+Imports should usually be on separate lines.
+It is always a best practice to order imports alphabetically!
 ```python
 import os
 import sys